 - 21 bilateral agreements with different countries worldwide (to prevent double taxation).

 Given the economic strength, many businesses are looking to expand their commercial options to Argentina.
 However, before setting up a local company or a branch office, many companies like to ‘test’ the local market.
-A Professional Employer Organisation (PEO) solution is a great way to do this.
+To expand your business in Argentina, a Professional Employer Organisation (PEO) would be a great solution.

 What is a Professional Employer Organization (PEO) / Employer of Record in Argentina?